Analytical Methods

 Step 2: Reprint detection and deduplication (mallet_2.py)

 Nineteenth-century newspapers routinely copied articles verbatim or with minor edits.
 This step identifies reprint chains using word trigram Jaccard similarity.
-Two documents are flagged as probable reprints if they share at least 20% of their trigrams (Jaccard threshold = 0.20) or if one text is largely contained within the other (containment threshold = 0.50 for short or truncated texts).
+Two documents are flagged as probable reprints if they share at least 20% of their trigrams.
+For short or truncated texts, one text must be largely contained within the other.
+The Jaccard threshold is 0.20, and the containment threshold is 0.50.

 For each reprint group:

-• The longest article is treated as the original and included in the deduplicated corpus with its full text.
+- The longest article in each reprint group is included in the deduplicated MALLET corpus with its full text.

-• Other group members are included only if they contribute at least 20 unique words after sentence-level deduplication (shared-sentence threshold = 0.50).
-If they meet this threshold, a deduplicated version of their text is used as the MALLET input for the full-corpus run.
+- Other group members are included only if they contribute at least 20 unique words after sentence-level deduplication.
+Sentences are treated as shared when their overlap score reaches 0.50.
+If a document meets this threshold, a deduplicated version of its text is used as the MALLET input for the deduplicated run.

 The result is two MALLET-ready text files: